FAQs

 Q: Can I use or share your photos?

-You can also support my work via my web website (donate) or “Buy Me a Coffee” page if you’d like.
+(You can support my work via my web website (donate) or “Buy Me a Coffee” page).

 Q: Why don’t you use a large or intrusive watermark on your photos?